Mariana-Oleinic/VacationAssistant/README.md

 # Vacation Planner Assistant

 This is a simple GUI application to assist users in planning their vacations.
-It provides features to check hot offers from two travel agencies and to convert currency amounts between three currencies.
+It provides features to check hot offers from two travel agencies, to convert currency amounts between three currencies, and to check weather forecast for a specified city or country.
 The application uses **Tkinter** for the graphical user interface, **SQLite** for database management, and web scraping with **Beautiful Soup** and **Playwright** for data retrieval.
+The project also includes testing with **Pytest** to ensure data integrity and code quality.

 ---